Investors Catch On to Plus-Size Fashion: The Broadsheet

 IN CASE YOU MISSED IT

 • Last Supper, last comments.
 Chilean bishop Carlos Eugenio Irarrázabal resigned just weeks into his tenure after he gave an interview in which he cited the Last Supper to seemingly argue for women’s lack of representation in the Catholic Church.
 There were no women at the Last Supper, and “we have to respect that,” the bishop said, adding, that women may “like to be in the back room.”
+Reuters

 • Narrowing the gap?
 Women at HSBC in the U.K. received bonuses 70% lower than those of their male peers, the company’s latest gender pay gap report as required by U.K. law reveals.
 That’s actually an improvement from an 85% chasm in 2018.
+Bloomberg

 • Reckoning with the past.
 JAB Holding Company, the business behind Panera, Krispy Kreme, and Einstein Bagels Bros., has a Nazi past through Albert Reimann Jr., the executive at the helm as the company grew post-World War II.
 Unknown until recently was that Emilie Landecker, the mother of the next generation of Reimanns—who still control the company—was half-Jewish, her father killed by Nazis.
 The revelations of corporate-Nazi ties aren’t unusual in Germany—but those companies don’t usually own chains across America.
+New York Times

 • Time with Tulsi.
 Rep. Tulsi Gabbard gets her own 2020 profile—one that interrogates her position on Syria and the contradictions between her upbringing and how she has described pieces of it.
 That unusual upbringing may explain why Gabbard is “out of place,” the story says, with today’s Democratic Party.
+New York Magazine

 Share today’s Broadsheet with a friend.
 Looking for previous Broadsheets?
 Click here.